Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 ## Limitations

 * Individual personalization with user-specific affinities is currently not available with a pure API approach to search.
-If this is a critical requirement, consider using the [JavaScript library](../search/).
+If this is a critical requirement, consider using the [JavaScript library](../search/) for a client-side integration or a [hybrid-integration by passing the sessionParams](./using-the-search-api.md#session-params).
 * An `API_APPS` authentication token is necessary to implement API requests related to session management and tracking.

 ## General workflow